Flone-dnb/nameless-engine/docs/Manual.md

 Note that this manual contains many sections and instead of scrolling this page you can click on a little arrow button in the left (navigation) panel, the little arrow button becomes visible once you hover your mouse cursor over a section name, by clicking on that litte arrow you can expand the section and see its subsections and quickly jump to needed sections.

+This manual expects that you have a solid knowledge in writing programs using C++ language.

 # Prerequisites

 First of all, check out repository's `README.md` file, specifically the `Prerequisites` section, make sure you have all required things installed.